Plants

 • The edges can be toothed, where the margin or edge of the leaf has a jagged edge like a saw, or be Smooth when you run your finger along it, is not pointed but is smooth.

-See diagram for leaf composition
+See the diagram for leaf composition

-See diagram for deciduous leaf composition
+See the diagram for deciduous leaf composition

 See Species ID Key for Deciduous Tree and Shrubs on PEI